A Martha Strangeways Mystery

 That’s what happened to ex journalist Martha Strangeways, who’s looking for redemption after her young twins died in a fire.
 She wasn’t there to save them and now carries their remains in a battered matchbox close to her heart.

 Martha thinks she’s given up stories for good.
-But when she finds the body of a teenage boy hanging in a tree, with an old poem about a witch who appeared as a black crow, or 'Feannag Dhubh', inked on to his cold back, she is drawn into a police investigation - uncovering murky secrets from past and present that come much closer to home than she could ever have imagined.
+But when she finds the body of a teenage boy hanging over a tree, with an old poem about a witch who appeared as a black crow, or 'Feannag Dhubh', inked on to his cold back, she is drawn into a police investigation - uncovering murky secrets from past and present that come much closer to home than she could ever have imagined.

 When another teen Christie - a girl with a troubled background - goes missing, Martha teams up with DI Derek Summers and there’s a race to find the girl before it’s too late.

-Lurking in the shadows is retired church minister, Elijah Locke, a fanatical old man with a dark secret from decades ago.
+Lurking in the shadows is a man who carries a dark secret from decades ago.
 Obsessed with crows, he collects their dead bodies, hoarded in piles at his remote hideout, while he watches families fall apart and a failing police investigation.
 His twisted mission is to control people around him.
 To stop them intruding in his life.
-He’s pushed on by voices from the past - but are they real, or something more sinister.
-Something he has lost.
+He’s pushed on by voices from the past - but are they real, or something more sinister?

 Found in depths of the forest, the kidnapped girl has more lines from the poem scrawled on to her back.
 A third victim - with the closest connection to Martha - is needed to complete the verse and hysteria spreads in the community.

 But when death surrounds you, how do you escape?